Hectoraisin/tomisin-olujinmi/content/about.md

 ShowBreadCrumbs: false
 ---

-### Hello!
-Welcome to my personal website.
+### Hello and Welcome!

-My name is Tomisin and I am a B2B SaaS Copywriter.
-I have worked for MakeUseOf and CNX Software, writing long-form and news articles about productivity, electronics and computer hardware, embedded technology, and artificial intelligence.
-I write fiction occasionally and might publish a book or two in the near future.
+My name is Tomisin and I love writing stories.
+I have a degree in agricultural extension and communication technology from the (Federal University of Technology Akure.

-Currently, I create thoughtful and audience-oriented content for decision makers and stakeholders in the B2B SaaS industry.
-I write newsletters, landing pages, email copy, ebooks, blog posts, articles, and whitepapers.
+I have worked for MakeUseOf and CNX Software, writing long-form articles and news stories about productivity, electronics and computer hardware, embedded technology, and artificial intelligence.
+I write fiction and might publish a book or two in the near future, if the world doesn't end before.

-I am a fitness enthusiast, repented gamer, and so-so programmer.
-I love to tinker with software, especially open-source software, and I never cease to be amazed with what it is possible with code,
+I am a fitness enthusiast and a sucker for aesthetics.
+I love open-source software, and I never cease to be amazed with what it is possible with code.
+Currently, I write news and other stories for [Hackster.io](https://www.hackster.io)

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/tomisin-olujinmi/) or send me an email via the contact form below: